Hans Faber

 4. Surname Fries

-Fries, stemming original from Vriese, Vrēse, Vrieze, der Friese, is a widespread surname in Germany and, to a lesser extend, in Switzerland too.
-Within Germany, Fries occurs more in Ostfriesland, which has to do the late introduction of surnames during the Napoleonic period; people all said they were Frisian.
-Vries or De Vries is a very common surname in the Netherlands (check our post Know where to find your sweet potato) and to be found more frequently in province Friesland and the coastal area.
+Fries, stemming originally from Vriese, Vrēse, Vrieze, der Friese, Friesen is a widespread surname in Germany (think of Jakob Friedrich Fries from Barby, or Millane Friesen from Berling) and, to a lesser extent, in Switzerland too.
+Within Germany, Fries occurs more in the region of Ostfriesland, which has to do with the late introduction of surnames during the Napoleonic period; people all said they were Frisian.
+Vries or De Vries is a common surname in the Netherlands (check out our blog post Know where to find your sweet potato) and is found more frequently in the province of Friesland and the western coastal area.
 Together with the surname Jansen, Vries is even the most common one in the Netherlands.
 The reason for it is probably the same explanation concerning the Napoleonic period as with Fries in Germany.
-In Denmark, Sweden and in the Netherlands, the surname Fries, Friis (like Achton Friis) or Friesgaard can also be found but in limited numbers.
-Often, surname Fries or Vries, and all its variations, is explained as being ethnically Frisian.
+In Denmark, Sweden, and in the Netherlands, the surname Fries, Friis (like Achton Friis or Otto Friis) or Friesgaard can also be found, but in limited numbers.
+Often, the surname Fries or Vries, and all its variations, is explained as being ethnically Frisian.
 Someone descending from Frisia, Fresia, Friso, or Friesland.

-Interestingly, in old oberdeutch or Upper German speech, ‘friesen’ had another meaning.
+Interestingly, in the old oberdeutch or Upper German speech, 'friesen' had a different meaning.
 Upper German is spoken in the far south of Germany and in Switzerland.
-Here fries meant ‘to dig, or to make ditches’ (Schweizerisches Idiotikon website).
-A friesen was a skilled worker who cultivated swamplands and drained too wet grasslands.
+Here fries meant ‘to dig/to make ditches’ (Schweizerisches Idiotikon website).
+A friesen was a skilled worker who cultivated swamplands and drained wet grasslands.
 Emblem or symbol of friesen workers was the Friesenbeil.
-A long small axe used to dig ditches and cut sods.
+A long, halberd-like axe used to dig ditches in the fields and cut sods.
 In the region around Scheidt (Saarbrücken) in Rheinland-Pfalz in Germany, quite a number friesen workers were hired in the seventeenth century.
 Often these workers originated from Switzerland.
 The friesen worker left but the name Fries stayed (Ballas 1996, Wörterbuchnetz.de website).
 And believe it or not, there is a company named Scheidts Landscaping in Illinois.
-Of course, friesen in this context is related to the Dutch word frees and verb frezen, meaning respectively ‘a cut’ and ‘to mill/to cut something in long straight lines’.
+Of course, friesen in this context is related to the Dutch word frees and verb frezen, meaning respectively 'a cut' and 'to mill/to cut something in long straight lines'.
 Compare also the German verb Fräsen.

 Also, in the south of Germany, a fries could have yet another meaning, namely a ‘great fighter/fighter of unusual strength’ (Namenforschung.net website).
 But no further lead is given.

-Note that, of course, there are more alleged connections and ties with Switzerland besides the surname or occupation Fries/fries.
-Find out in our post Make way for the dead! which sagas exist in the cantons of Switzerland about the Frisian origin of the Swiss.
+Note that, of course, there are more alleged connections and ties between Frisians and Swiss besides the surname or occupation Fries/fries.
+Find out in our blog post Make way for the homesick dead! which sagas exist in the cantons of Switzerland about the Frisian origin of the Swiss.
 Really!
-They were, it goes without saying, great tall warriors who migrated from Frisia to Switzerland.
+They were, it goes without saying, great tall fighters who migrated from Frisia to Switzerland in dark times.

 5. Conclusion

-When digging into the backgrounds of John Fries, we wondered if there was any excuse to write a post about it on our website since John Fries had no connection with Frisia or with Frisians.
-However, the history of the Swiss friesen migrant workers opened our eyes how the native Frisians got their tribe name 2,000 years ago.
-In our post A severe case of inattentional blindness: the Frisian tribe’s name we explain why, how and when the Frisians got their name.
-A must read for everyone whose surname is Fries, Vries, De Vries, De Vreese, or Vrieze, and for everyone who considers her- or himself Frisian or of Frisian descent.
-What turns out: the term friesen workers and the tribe name Frisians have, albeit independently from each other, an identical origin.
+However, the history of the Swiss friesen migrant workers opened our eyes how the native Frisians living along the southern coast of the North Sea got their tribe's name some 2,000 years ago.
+In our blog post A severe case of inattentional blindness: the Frisian tribe’s name we explain why, how and when the Frisians got their name.
+A must read for everyone whose surname is Fries, De Fries, Vries, De Vries, De Vreese, Vrieze, Freyse, Vreys, Freezer, Vriesendorp, etc., and for everyone who considers her- or himself Frisian or of Frisian descent.
+One spoiler: it turns out that both the profession/term friesen workers and the tribe name Frisians have, albeit independently from each other, an identical origin.
 Go read it!

-Note 1 – The history of the area around Scheidt (Saarbrücken) resembles that of the area Het Woldgebied in province Groningen, the Netherlands.
+Note 1 - The history of the area around Scheidt (Saarbrücken) resembles that of the area Het Woldgebied in province Groningen, the Netherlands.
 There Saint Walfrid cultivated the swamps before he was killed by Vikings, and he is commonly depicted with a spade instead of a Friesenbeil.
-Read our post Walfrid, You’ll Never Walk Alone.
+Read our blog post Walfrid, You’ll Never Walk Alone for his history and that of his son.

-Note 2 – If interested in the part Frisians played in American history, including the bourgeois liberties of the Declaration of Independence, see our post History is written by the victors – a history of the credits.
+Note 2 – If interested in the part Frisians played in American history, including the bourgeois liberties of the Declaration of Independence, see our blog post History is written by the victors – a story of the credits.

 Suggested music